 homepage or repository.

-...snip...
+--snip--

 error: api errors: missing or empty metadata fields: description, license.

-This is because we’re missing some crucial information: a description and license are required so that people will know what your crate does and under what terms they may use it.
-To rectify this error, we need to include this information in Cargo.toml.
+The reason is that you’re missing some crucial information: a description and license are required so people will know what your crate does and under what terms they can use it.
+To rectify this error, you need to include this information in the Cargo.toml file.

-Make a description that’s just a sentence or two, as it will appear with your crate in search results and on your crate’s page.
+Add a description that is just a sentence or two, because it will appear with your crate in search results.
 For the license field, you need to give a license identifier value.
 The Linux Foundation’s Software Package Data Exchange (SPDX) at http://spdx.org/licenses/ lists the identifiers you can use for this value.
 For example, to specify that you’ve licensed your crate using the MIT License, add the MIT identifier:

-Filename: Cargo.toml
+Cargo.toml

 [package]